BAFurtado/PolicySpace2/README.md

 25. Possibility of negotiating house prices below the offer
 26. Vacancy size (offer) now impacts willingness to build of construction firms and prices
 27. New output analysis
-28. Endogenous mortgage rate setting by the bank
+% 28.
+Endogenous mortgage rate setting by the bank.
+Not yet!
 29. Included SAC -- Constant Amortization System -- mostly used in Brazil.
 30. POLICY EXPERIMENTAL DESIGN.
 Testing wether giving houses, paying rent or distribution money is the best policy alternative.
 Both families in poverty and resources invested are endogenous.
-31. Included varying oficial monthly interest rate
+% 31.
+Included varying oficial monthly interest rate.
+Not yet!

 #### How do I get set up?